I began with the sainted story of California.

 This is as beautiful as the holy sacrament!

-From that amazed moment, we have the city of Sacramento, capitol of California— and so in my lectures in San Diego and Los Angeles, I chose to begin with the history that still shapes the people and their place.
+From that amazed moment, we have the city of Sacramento, capital of California— and so in my lectures in San Diego and Los Angeles, I chose to begin with the history that still shapes the people and their place.
 One cannot make sense of California in the 21st-century without remembering to remember its missional history.
 The architecture itself tells the tale, with clay-tile roofs almost everywhere, adobe-colored buildings in cities small and large, and bells and more bells ringing through the generations across the Golden State, “Es como el sagrado sacramento!”

 Not surprisingly, I spent my time working out a way of seeing seamlessly, which I argued was only possible if we see “sacramentally.”
 Drawing on the biblical tradition, as well as the work of the contemporary French philosopher Simone Weil, I wanted my audiences to understand that dualisms of every sort betray us because we imagine a chasm between heaven and earth that does not exist, seeing some things as “sacred” and some things not.
 That worship and work are fundamentally different, for example, one being more important to God than the other, one being “spiritual” and one being “secular.”
 Rather, if our truest vocation is the imitation of Christ, the very image of God, we see that everyone and everything matters, sacramental as it all is, holy as it must be.
 In a thousand ways our human experience of life in the world should be a window into the mystery and wonder of the reality of heaven touching the reality of earth, a “sacrament” so to speak, if we have eyes that see.